SalarMahani/worldwise/README.md

 # 🌍 WorldWise

 **WorldWise** is a travel tracking and planning app originally created by [Jonas Schmedtmann](https://github.com/jonasschmedtmann).
-This version has been modified, Dockerized,Specialized, and deployed by me.
+This version has been modified, Dockerized and Specialized by me.
 It lets users mark cities they’ve visited, store notes, and visualize locations on a map — all in a clean and modern interface.

 Live Demo: 👉 [https://worldwise-kappa-henna.vercel.app/](https://worldwise-kappa-henna.vercel.app/)